To lock your bike in the street, follow the easy steps below:

 - make the lock as difficult to access as possible.

-If you own a bicycle like I do, you’d probably be accustomed to the pain of locking it outside, that too sometimes without a rack.
-As I have been an avid bicycle rider, I only face a major problem with parking and leaving my bike wherever I go.
+If you own a bicycle like I do, you are probably accustomed to the pain of locking it outside, and sometimes too without a rack.
+As I have been an avid bicycle rider, I usually don’t face problems when locking it to a rack.

 While we are aware of the rising theft incidents, there is nothing that can guarantee a 100% successful security.
 However, the different tricks are totally worth the time and hassle as they scare the thieves away, or else buys enough time for the people to notice that something is wrong.